skampouridis/1702-backend/development.md

 Implemented with Laravel 5.5.19 with libraries **neoxia/laravel-csv-response** and **jailtonsc/laravel-response-xml** to enable xml and csv Responses.

+Further development:
+1. Using different framework, Laravel is not the best for an API handling the amount of requests or the size of a project like this
+2. Further optimization on database data types, and response data is needed

 #### Development tools
 > * osx php7
 > * osx mysql server